andreas-steigmiller/ore-competition-framework/doc/README.txt

     the competition file in order to specify the order in which the queries have to be executed.

-Note that the ’scripts/evaluate-competition.sh’ executes a competition sequentially.
+Note that the script ’scripts/evaluate-competition.sh’ executes a competition sequentially.
 You can also execute a competition in parallel by creating a competition server (e.g., with the script ’scripts/competition-server.sh’) and by starting (several) clients (e.g., with the script ’scripts/client.sh’).
 The clients can be started on different machines/computers, however, it is required that they are